Shaheen Shah Afridi: International career

 In March 2018, he was named in Pakistan's Twenty20 International (T20I) squad for their series against the West Indies.
 He made his T20I debut for Pakistan against the West Indies on 3 April 2018.
 In September 2018, he was named in Pakistan's One Day International (ODI) squad for the 2018 Asia Cup.
 He made his ODI debut for Pakistan against Afghanistan on 21 September 2018.

 In November 2018, he was named in Pakistan's Test squad for their series against New Zealand.
 He made his Test debut for Pakistan against New Zealand on 3 December 2018.

 In April 2019, he was named in Pakistan's squad for the 2019 Cricket World Cup.
 On 5 July 2019, in the match against Bangladesh, Shaheen became the youngest bowler to take a five-wicket haul in a World Cup match, finishing with figures of 6/35.
 These were also the best bowling figures by a bowler for Pakistan in a World Cup match.
 Following the World Cup, the International Cricket Council (ICC) named Afridi as the rising star of the squad.

 In December 2019, during the second Test match against Sri Lanka, Afridi took his first five-wicket haul in Test cricket.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.
 In September 2021, he was named in Pakistan's squad for the 2021 ICC Men's T20 World Cup.

 In January 2022, Afridi was named the Cricketer of the Year by the International Cricket Council.
 He took 78 wickets in 36 international matches in 2021.
+In October 2023, he took a 5 wicket haul against Australia in the 2023 Cricket World Cup match.
+He finished the 2023 Cricket World Cup with the sixth most wickets, taking 18 wickets in 9 matches.
+On 31 October, he became the fastest Pakistani bowler to get 100 wickets in ODIs, as well as the fastest pacer to do so.
+He achieved the feat in 51 matches, overtaking Saqlain Mushtaq, who took 53 matches to complete 100 wickets.

+On 15 November 2023, Afridi was appointed as T20I captain after Babar Azam resigned from captaincy in all three formats of the game.